dreal/probreach/README.md

 Download
 ====================
-Latest version of static binary can be downloaded from ProbReach [releases page](https://github.com/dreal/probreach/releases)
+Latest version of static binary for Linux can be downloaded from ProbReach [releases page](https://github.com/dreal/probreach/releases)

 How to Build
 ====================